 It’s fair to say Roam wasn’t built in a day.
-While Sonos doing things in its own time hasn’t dented the multi-room expert’s reputation, it is still perhaps a little surprising that it has taken until 2021 to reveal the brand’s first truly portable outdoor speaker.
+While Sonos doing things in its own time hasn’t dented the multi-room expert’s reputation, it is still perhaps a little surprising that it took until 2021 for the brand to reveal its first truly portable outdoor speaker.

 The Sonos Roam is an off-roading, deep-diving speaker with dimensions and a feature set to rival those from JBL and Ultimate Ears.
-Given Sonos’s recent run of superb-sounding products, one we can drop in our backpack and take on a ramble has been highly-anticipated – especially since the Move, the company’s first battery-powered speaker, was more portly than portable in comparison.
+Given Sonos’s run of superb-sounding products, one we can drop in our backpack and take on a ramble has been highly anticipated – especially since the Move, the company’s first battery-powered speaker, was more portly than portable in comparison.

-Available from 20th April, the Sonos Roam is the most affordable Sonos speaker (if you discount those it designed in partnership with IKEA a few years ago).
-It still isn’t what you’d describe as a budget speaker, tipping the scales at £159 ($169, AU$279), but any of its rivals costing less than three figures will struggle to match the Roam’s feature set.
+The Roam still isn’t what you’d describe as a budget speaker, tipping the scales at £159 / $169 / AU$279, but any of its rivals costing less than three figures will struggle to match the Roam’s feature set.

-This isn’t just a Sonos-tuned and branded portable unit; it is fully immersed in the company’s multi-room ecosystem, which is easily the best around.
-That means you can use it in the garden and have your music playing in the house for when you need to shelter from the rain, or grab it and take the commentary with you to get another beer while the footy is on.
+This isn’t just a Sonos-tuned and branded portable unit; it is fully immersed in the Sonos multi-room ecosystem, which is easily the best around.
+That means you can use it in the garden and have your music playing in the house over wi-fi for when you need to shelter from the rain, or grab it and take the commentary with you to get another beer while the footy is on via Bluetooth.

 As its name suggests, the Roam wasn’t built for the home or even your garden.
-The Move covers those bases, but this speaker is about straying further from your living room, and in that sense, it might have been released just at the right time.
+The Move covers those bases, but this speaker is about straying further from your living room.
+At just 17cm tall, it’s small and weighty (430g) enough to feel robust without weighing you down while on the move.

 Dimensions (hwd) 16.8 x 6.2 x 6cm